acomito/react-material-ui-mapbox/README.md

 * added `react-tap-event-plugin` with `meteor npm install --save react-tap-event-plugin`
 * uses formsy instead of jquery and jquery validation

+## Where's the code?

+If you haven't seen Meteor 1.3's recommended application structure yet you may be wondering where the actual code is.

+Most of the app is in the import folder.
+The UI is found in `imports/ui`.
+The API (methods, publications, schemas) can be found in `imports/api`

 ## Other Stuff
 * [How to Do a FAB in the corner] (http://stackoverflow.com/questions/35828991/make-material-ui-reactjs-floatingactionbutton-float)